KeyboardKit/KeyboardKit/README.md

 * `KeyboardPro` uses KeyboardKit Pro and a `SystemKeyboard` with 60+ locales, autocomplete, etc.
 * `KeyboardTextInput` uses KeyboardKit Pro and lets you test using text input within the keyboard.

 Just open and run the demo app in the `Demo` folder, then enable the keyboards under System Settings.
 Note that you need to enable full access for some features, like haptic feedback.

+## KeyboardKit App

+If you want to try KeyboardKit Pro without having to write any code or build the demo app from Xcode, there is a [KeyboardKit app][app-store] in the App Store.